Course Material Requisition FAQs

 It is not necessary for you to know the textbook information beforehand.
-The new Course Material Requisition (CMR) System features an extensive database of titles that will allow you to search by ISBN, author, or book title.
+The Course Material Requisition (CMR) System features an extensive database of titles that allows you to search by ISBN, author, or book title.
 Titles from your search results may then be added to your course with one simple click.

-The new Course Material Requisition (CMR) System will allow you to view all past course materials for the course.
-You will be able to view and select books from your section, as well as previously used materials from other sections of the course.
+The Course Material Requisition (CMR) System allows you to view all past course materials for the course.
+You can view and select books from your section, as well as previously used materials from other sections of the course.

-Department Admins will be able to select course materials on behalf of their entire department, as long as the Provost's Liaison's Office has been notified.
+Department Admins are able to select course materials on behalf of their entire department, as long as the FSA Bookstore Liaison Faculty Student Advocate's Office has been notified.

-User manuals are available online on the Provost's Liaison's webpage.
-If you would like additional training, please contact us at email@example.com to schedule additional one on one training sessions.
+User manuals are available online on the FSA Bookstore Liaison Faculty Student Advocate's webpage.
+If you would like additional training, please contact us at firstname.lastname@example.org to schedule additional one on one training sessions.